iamaakashpal/SQL/README.md

 # What are Databases ?
 A Database is a shared collection of logically related data and description of these data, designed to meet the information needs of an organization.

+1. Data Storage: A database is used to store large amounts of structured data, making it easily accessible, searchable, and retrievable.

+2. Data Analysis: A database can be used to perform complex data analysis, generate reports, and provide insights into the data.

+3. Record Keeping: A database is often used to keep track of important records, such as financial transactions, customer information, and inventory levels.

+4. Web Applications: Databases are an essential component of many web applications, providing dynamic content and user management.

 # Properties of an Idea Database

 1. Integrity 2.
 Availability 3.
 Security 4.
 Independent of Application 5.
 Concurrency